8 Black Innovators In Tech

 Dean is the first Black American to become an IBM Fellow.
 He even served as VP of Worldwide Strategy and Operations for IBM Research and CTO for IBM Middle East and Africa.
 Today he is the John Fisher Distinguished Professor at the University of Tennessee.

-This didn’t stop him from finding a way to capitalize on the role, however.
+However, this didn’t stop him from finding a way to capitalize on the role.

-He used his spare time to repeatedly read the manuals for the computer he was prohibited from touching, and soon after, when an emergency occurred, it was Ellis that came to the resecue.
+He used his spare time to repeatedly read the manuals for the computer he was prohibited from touching, and soon after, when an emergency occurred, it was Ellis that came to the rescue.

 Marie Van Brittan Brown

-Brown, who was originally a nurse, went on to invent another piece of technology many of us deem essential today: the home security system.
+Brown, originally a nurse, went on to invent another piece of technology many of us deem essential today: the home security system.

 As a nurse, Brown worked irregular hours.
-She was also living in Queens, New York, which at the time suffered from a high crime rate.
+She also lived in Queens, New York, which suffered from a high crime rate at the time.
 Brown took matters into her own hands.